ikmb/esga/docs/usage.md

 #### `--aug_config` [ default = 'assets/augustus/augustus_default.cfg' ]
 Location of Augustus configuration file.
 By default, this pipeline uses config file that we found to work well for predicting gene models in mammalian genomes using the kinds of extrinsic hints constructed by this pipeline.

+#### `--aug_options` [ default = "" ]
+Augustus has numerous options, not all of which are exposed through our pipeline.
+If you have good reason to use a specific command line flag that is not configurable through ESGA, you can use this option to set it manually.
+For example, to allow Augustus to predict overlapping genes (default: no), you could specifiy `--aug_options '--singleStrand=true'`

 #### `--evm_weights` [ default = 'assets/evm/evm_weights.txt' ]
 A file specifying the weights given to individual inputs when running EvidenceModeler.
 By default a pre-configured file is used.